Table of Contents

-As opposed to betting the point spread (a forecast of the number of points by which a stronger team is expected to defeat a weaker one), the money line is a bet made on a team to win the game straight up, with no points.
+As opposed to betting the point spread (a forecast of the number of points by which a stronger team is expected to defeat a weaker one), the money line in NFL betting is a wager made on a team to win the game straight up, with no spread.

-The money line favorite is the team that both the people that set that lines, and the bettors, think should win the game.
+The money line favorite is the team that oddsmakers think should win the game.
+You will find these odds on all betting sites.

 For example, when Super Bowl 53 (pitting the New England Patriots against the Los Angeles Rams) kicked off, the Patriots were -150 money line favorites.
 That meant if you wanted to bet that New England would win the game outright, you would have to bet $150 to return $250 back, your initial stake plus $100.